Vocal cord paresis: Signs and symptoms

 Typically, patients with vocal fold paresis or paralysis are able to identify the onset of their symptoms.
 The most commonly reported symptom patients with either vocal fold paresis or paralysis make is having a rough voice quality.
-It is important to note that the symptoms of vocal fold paresis are not specific to the condition and tend to be common symptoms of other voice disorders as well.
+The symptoms of vocal fold paresis are not specific to the condition and tend to be common symptoms of other voice disorders as well.
 Vocal fold bowing, decreased vocal fold mobility, especially decreased mobility of the arytenoid cartilage, are often observed in vocal fold paresis.
 Glottal insufficiency is another common symptom observed in vocal fold paresis.
 In this case, the vocal folds do not come together properly.
 Glottal insufficiency may be hard to identify, especially when the area above the vocal folds is hyperfunctional.
 Hyperfunction may also make it difficult to detect the presence of vocal fold paresis.
 Hyperfunction of the area above the vocal folds may be considered a sign of glottal insufficiency and potentially, vocal fold paresis.

 In some cases, glottal closure may appear to be normal, however, asymmetries in the vocal folds may still be present.
 Though voice qualities may appear normal in some cases of vocal fold paresis or paralysis, mild differences in tension between the two vocal folds of the larynx can result in changes of voice pitch, intensity and reduced vocal stamina.